Meenakshi is eloquent as she describes the world of her dreams:

 There’s one scene where Madhav and Suriya walk towards her, in filmy slow motion and overt background score.
 Meenakshi’s dream and reality – in a single frame.

-Madhav is also a practical guy, who doesn’t take Meenakshi’s offer for friendship in the end.
+Madhav is also a practical guy who doesn’t take Meenakshi’s offer of friendship in the end.
 Badass in an everyman way!

 Surya is not just Meenakshi’s object of desire.
 He is a wholesome Chettinad thali spread in Aiyyaa.
 Never before in Hindi cinema, I reckon, has a male lead been objectified to this magnitude.
-South Indian superstar Prithviraj in his impressive Hindi debut makes of a smoldering desi dreamboat.
+South Indian superstar Prithviraj, in his impressive Hindi debut, makes for a smoldering dreamboat.
 Matching a Sunny Leone in sizzle quotient, the man’s oeuvre is characterful like, say, a Smita Patil’s male equivalent.
 There’s sex, there’s smoke.
 Dark, brooding, and talented with a scent worth impressing our girl’s heightened sense of smell, this Iyer boy is quite a catch for anyone – let alone Meenakshi.
-It’s all physical for her and you will totally get it, whatever be your orientation.
+It’s all physical for her, and you will get it, whatever your orientation.

 He lives in a corner of Pune that seems like a South Indian hub.
 We get a glimpse of his home as well.
 The adorable Pakkada Pandi helps Meenakshi with a good dose of Tamil pulp fiction and ‘Learn Tamil from Hindi in 30 Days‘ booklets.